ehealth-ua/ehealth.web/CONTRIBUTING.md

 ## Development

-After cloning repository, run `npm install` to fetch its dependencies.
+After cloning repository, run `npm ci` to fetch its dependencies.
 Then, you can run several commands:

-* `npm start` runs servers and bundlers across all packages in watch mode.
+- `npm start` runs servers and bundlers across all packages in watch mode.
-* `npm test` runs the complete test suite.
+- `npm test` runs the complete test suite.

 You can run these commands for subset of packages with the `--scope` and `--ignore` flags, for example: